algorithmica-org/algorithmica/content/english/hpc/external-memory/oblivious.md

             c[i * n + j] += a[i * n + k] * b[k * n + j];
 ```

-It needs to access $O(N^3)$ blocks in total as each scalar multiplication needs a new block read.
+It needs to access $O(N^3)$ blocks in total as each scalar multiplication needs a separate block read.

-Many people know that one good optimization is to transpose transpose $B$ first:
+One well-known optimization is to transpose $B$ first:

 ```cpp
 for (int i = 0; i < n; i++)